 Iced over in most places above and below the falls.
 Water temps are cold until late in the day.
 Action slow.
 Wait until spring or after spring runoff is our recommendation.

 Author Archives for admin

-16The Clark’s Fork is fishing fair for rainbows, browns and whitefish.
-Blue wing olives and midges with occasional fall caddis.
-Water temps are dropping quickly.
-Flows on the lower Clarks Fork are good for this time of year.
-CFS: 415 cfs at Clarks Fork Fish Hatchery One can wade the river in places now downstream from the canyon.
+16The Clark’s Fork is fishing slow to fair for rainbows, browns and whitefish in the fish hatchery in Clark.
+Midges are the primary insect activity.
+Water temps are cold except near the fish hatchery where large springs warm the river a bit.
+CFS: ICE at Clarks Fork Fish Hatchery One can wade the river in places downstream from the canyon.
 Flies for the lower Clark Fork: Streamers are your best bet, backed by sowbugs, scuds and small nymphs.
-October and early November fished well on medium size rubber-legs in black, brown or purple.
+Medium size rubber-legs in black, brown or purple are good searching patterns.
 Trail these with silver, red or purple bead Black North Fork Specials,...
 View Article